Last Updated on December 20, 2022

 - Congratulations, you did it!
 Hopefully in one piece.
 Take some time to recharge, clean the sand off every inch of your being, and drink some water.

 - That was fun, wasn’t it?
 Time to do that all over again!
-Remember that you will have to hike back on top of the dune and re-wax your board after every ride.
+Remember that you will have to hike back on top of the dune and re-apply sandboard wax to your board after every ride.

 Basic sandboarding maneuvers